VikasSRT/GIt-Learning/README.md

 added a new line in readme file

 # this text is now only in feature1 branch but when the feature1 and main will merge it will appear.

+# This will cause merge conflict because it is in feature1 and also there will be something in main branch too.